Cavreek/alx-low_level_programming/0x03-debugging/README.md

-Debugging and fixing errors in c
+Debugging and fixing errors in c, using various techniques